The Importance of Translation for HR Software Training

 Business Metrics: Most HR software has built-in reporting tools that allow executives to review and analyze employee data.
 When every employee is engaged in using the HR software system correctly, this data becomes more complete, and therefore more valuable to the business.
 Information such as employee turnover rate, hiring costs, and other metrics allow you to run “what-if” scenarios when devising and evaluating new business development strategies.
 Poor translation of training materials leads to insufficient engagement, which translates to incomplete or inaccurate data entry and, in effect, inaccurate business metrics.

-Employee Productivity: A centralized HR tool makes it easier for employees and manager to communicate more effectively.
+Employee Productivity: A centralized HR tool makes it easier for employees and management to communicate more effectively.
 For example, performance-tracking features help define goals for employees and provide a central place for supervisors and managers to make assessments.
-This improves the productivity of not only HR staff, but every employee.
+This improves the productivity of not only HR staff but every employee.
 Getting the most from these features requires maximum end-user engagement, which depends on end-user comprehension during training.
 Without quality translation, you could be missing out on productivity improvements because employees will not fully engage with the HR software.